Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 At Jezero, scientists will attempt to answer key questions about the formation of the lake and delta, and search for ancient biosignatures that range from living chemistry to actual fossils.
 The rover will gradually make its way up the ancient riverbed and out of the crater, surveying an entire river system from sink to source.

-The current life-cycle cost estimate for Mars 2020, which includes spacecraft development, launch, and the first two years of operations, is $2.7 billion spread over 10 years.
-The Mars Exploration Program within NASA's Planetary Science Division is responsible for management and the majority of funding for the Mars 2020 rover project.
+The current life-cycle cost estimate for Perseverance, which includes spacecraft development, launch, and the first two years of operations, is $2.7 billion spread over 10 years.
+The Mars Exploration Program within NASA's Planetary Science Division is responsible for management and the majority of funding for the Perseverance rover project.
 Approximately $156 million was provided by NASA's Human Exploration and Operations Mission Directorate (HEOMD) for MOXIE and the Space Technology Mission Directorate (STMD) for MEDLI-2.

 Mars 2020 rover spending by fiscal year.
 Amounts after the current year are official projections.
 The project began formulation studies in 2013 and entered the implementation (build) phase in 2016.
 The completed rover left the Jet Propulsion Laboratory in Febrary 2020 for launch that July.
 Source: Planetary Science Budget Dataset, compiled by Casey Dreier for The Planetary Society (accessible on Google Sheets or downloadable as an Excel file).